MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2019.md

 ## Upgrade to System Center 2019 -  Service Provider Foundation

-The following sections describe the procedures required to upgrade from System Center 2016/1801/1807 to SPF 2019.
+The following sections describe the procedures required to upgrade from SPF 2016/1801/1807 to SPF 2019.

 ## Prerequisites

 - SPF:
-    - On System Center 2012 R2 install [update rollup 12](https://support.microsoft.com/help/3209618/update-rollup-12-for-system-center-2012-r2-orchestrator-service-provid) or later, in order to upgrade to 1801.
-    - On System Center 2016 install [update rollup 2](https://support.microsoft.com/help/3209598/update-rollup-2-for-system-center-2016-orchestrator-service-provider-f) or later, in order to upgrade to 1801.
+    - If you are using SPF 2016, install [update rollup 2](https://support.microsoft.com/help/3209598/update-rollup-2-for-system-center-2016-orchestrator-service-provider-f) or later.
 - VMM:
-    -  On System Center 2012 R2 install [update rollup 12](https://support.microsoft.com/help/3209585/update-rollup-12-for-system-center-2012-r2-virtual-machine-manager) or later, in order to upgrade to 1801.
-    - On System Center 2016 install [update rollup 2](https://support.microsoft.com/help/3209586/update-rollup-2-for-system-center-2016-virtual-machine-manager) or later, in order to upgrade to 1801.
+    - If you are using VMM 2016, install [update rollup 6](https://support.microsoft.com/help/4463450/update-rollup-6-for-system-center-2016-virtual-machine-manager) or later.
 - Windows Azure Pack - Install [update rollup 12](https://support.microsoft.com/help/4043909/update-rollup-12-for-windows-azure-pack), or later.
 - VMM management console - The machine running the VMM 2016/1801/1807 management console should have the latest VMM updates installed.